Meal planning during the holidays doesn’t have to be hard and it can help save you money and reduce holiday stress. Not to mention it’s healthier.

 If you can take some time before things get too busy a great option is making a bunch of freezer meals to be able to pull out on busy nights.

-One great way to do this is by joining the free Deck the Freezer Party.
+One great way to do this is by joining the free Deck the Freezer Party (this year’s party is over but come back for next year!).
 You get a free freezer meal plan and can join others in making these meals to have stashed in your freezer for those busy times.

 Additional Resource: Freezer Meals to Make Before the Holidays